tvand7093/Xpressional/README.md

 ## Steps to Install
 1. Copy the contents of this repository to your local machine.
 2. Open up Visual Studio or Xamarin Studio
-3. Open the root project and wait for everything to load.
+3. Open the project named 'Xpressional' at the root of the directory and wait for everything to load.
 4. You should now be able to build the application with default settings on the project.

 ## Steps to Test